Classes

 How To Write (good Great!)
 Instructions

-Instructions are everywhere.
-And not just those directions to assemble that entertainment center or electronic kit.
-Recipes are instructions.
-Party invites are instructions.
-How to get to that Airbnb are instructions.
-Your travel checklist is a set of instructions.
-Renovating your kitchen?
-Planning a garden?
-More instructions.
-And next year’s business plans are instructions.
-And the discussion about how to design, test and launch that new product are instructions.
-Along with the instructions for that new product itself.
-Unfortunately, many of these instructions are not very good.
-They’re incomplete, disordered, vague, misleading, badly written.
-Or totally incomprehensible.
-In the best case, bad instructions are just frustrating.
-They cost time, energy, and possibly money to sort out.
-In the worst case they are actually dangerous.
-Many people have been injured (or worse) by bad instructions.
+Instructions are everywhere, and not just those directions to assemble that piece of furniture.
+Recipes, garden layouts, party invites, travel checklists, how to get to that Airbnb, and even business plans are all instructions.
+That new product you are making requires instructions.
+Unfortunately, many of these instructions are not very good, or could even be dangerous.
 Writing good instructions is not that hard.
-There’s a simple, time-tested process for producing good, solid, readable, usable instructions.
-And this 2-3 hour class will take you through that process, one logical step at a time.
-And show you numerous examples of these steps.
+There’s a simple, time-tested process for producing readable, usable instructions.
+This class will take you through that process, one logical step at a time.
 If you have instructions from products that you’ve bought, bring them to class and we’ll discuss them…particularly instructions that you found confusing.
 See you there!